pmjones/adr/README.md

 - and so on.

-The ADR pattern does not describe any sort of pre-filter or request-validation element.
-These things may either be part of the execution chain *before* an _Action_ is invoked, or they may be part of the invoked _Action_, or they may be injected into an _Action_.
-The pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.
+The ADR pattern does not describe any pre-filter or request-validation elements, especially those that may be part of a _Front Controller_.
+Note that pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.
+Likewise, the invoked _Action_ may have its own set of pre-condition checks that cause it to invoke the _Responder_ without ever interacting with the _Domain_.
+Reasons for these short-circuiting behaviors may include:

-* * *

-Note from MWOP, to be revised for the final version of this document:

->I think the main thing is to note that the Front Controller may be able to send a response without invoking an ADR triad, and that the Action may be able to return a generic and/or application-generic response without touching on the domain -- noting the activities I mentioned above as potential candidates for such treatment.
+- HTTP method negotiation.
+If the routing system does not map the requested HTTP method to the requested _Action_, the _Front Controller_ may return an error response instead of dispatching to the requested _Action_.

+- Authentication.
+The presence or absence of client credentials, and their validity status, may curtail the need to dispatch to an _Action_ in the first place, or to interact with the _Domain_ while in an _Action_.

+- Authorization.
+Access-control systems may deny the client's request for the given _Action_, or cause the _Action_ to bypass interactions with _Domain_, and possibly return a response of their own.

+- Content negotiation.
+The _Front Controller_, _Action_, or other intermediary layers may negotiate the various `Accept` headers in the client request.
+Unsuccessful negotiation may pre-empt _Action_ or _Domain_ behaviors, and/or result in an early-exit response.

+- Content validation.
+If the incoming request data is malformed in some way, the _Action_ might not interact with the _Domain_ at all and move directly to interacting with a _Responder_ to send an error response.

+## Benefits and Drawbacks

+One benefit overall is that the pattern more closely describes the day-to-day work of web interactions.
+A request comes in and gets dispatched to an action; the action interacts with the domain, and then builds a response.
+The response work, including both headers and content, is cleanly separated from the action work.

+One drawback is that we end up with more classes in the application.
+Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

+This drawback may not be so terrible in the longer term.
+Individual classes may lead to cleaner or less-deep inheritance hierachies.
+It may also lead to  better testability of the _Action_ separate from the _Responder_.
+These will play themselves out differently in different systems.